micro-FPGA/ULi/PoC/RTL/sim/README.md

 ## TODO
 * TVALID pulse generation for slave and master
-* Control signal suppport for slave and master
+* Control signal support for slave and master
 * Vivado IP component wrap